Developing NOMA to Next Generation Multiple Access (NGMA): Future Vision and Research Opportunities: New Requirements: Massive Connectivity for NOMA

 \subsection{Semi-GF NOMA for Uplink Transmission}

 Uplink NOMA in 6G needs to serve massive intermittently active users whose number is much larger than the available ORBs.
 To solve this problem, a promising approach is to group grant-based (GB) users with GF users in one NOMA cluster, which is defined as Semi-GF NOMA~\cite{SGF}.
-The general process of Semi-GF NOMA is as follows: 1) The BS grants one ORB to each GB user; 2) The BS evaluates the power resource left for this ORB and then calculates a threshold for broadcasting; and 3) After receiving the broadcast threshold, the satisfied GF users transmit their messages to the BS via GF transmissions.
+The general process of Semi-GF NOMA is as follows: 1) The BS grants one ORB to each GB user; 2) The BS evaluates the power resource left, i.e., the acceptable received power from GF users, for this ORB and then calculates a threshold for broadcasting; and 3) After receiving the broadcast threshold, the satisfied GF users transmit their messages to the BS via GF transmissions.
 Based on whether the maximum load in each ORB is available or not, the threshold design can be divided into single-ORB and multi-ORB cases.

 For the single-ORB case, it can be assumed that the ORB for each GF user is pre-allocated and, hence, the number of potential GF users (PGFU) in each ORB is known in advance.
 If the GB user is delay-tolerant, several SIC iterations are acceptable.
 Therefore, the broadcast threshold contains two kinds of information: 1) Minimal transmit power (MTP); and 2) Maximal tolerance to interference (MTI).
 If GF users have transmit power higher than MTP, they upload messages and the successful GF users are decoded before the GB user.
 To avoid frequent collisions, the MTP-threshold is suitable for GF users with a relatively low activation rate.
 If GF users have transmit power lower than MTI, they are also able to upload messages that are decoded after the GB user.
 Note that the MTI needs to take all PGFUs into account to avoid the transmission outage of the GB user.
 This restriction can be relaxed when the GB user is based on long-term communications.
 In this case, the MTI only needs to consider the average number of active GF users, which is significantly smaller than the total number of PGFUs.
 If the GB user is delay-sensitive, it needs to be decoded firstly, so the threshold only contains the MTI.